Watch Snooty Live:

 Who is in the Aquarium?

-Snooty currently has 2 manatee pals sharing his pool.
-They will stay at the South Florida Museum in the care of the Museum's Manatee Care Program until they are ready to be returned to the wild.
+Snooty currently has 1 manatee pal sharing his pool.
+He will stay at the South Florida Museum in the care of the Museum's Manatee Care Program until he is ready to be returned to the wild.

-Icecube - Icecube and Sarasolo were both brought to the Museum in July 2015.
+Icecube - Icecube was brought to the Museum in July 2015.
 Icecube was rescued from Charlotte Harbour in January, 2015.
-Both manatees suffered from cold stress and had been undergoing rehabilitation at Lowry Park Zoo, which operates a critical care hospital for injured and sick manatees and orphaned calves.
-They were transferred to the South Florida Museum for continued care.
+He suffered from cold stress and had been undergoing rehabilitation at Lowry Park Zoo, which operates a critical care hospital for injured and sick manatees and orphaned calves.
+He was transferred to the South Florida Museum for continued care.
 Cold stress is a condition similar to frostbite.
 Manatees generally cannot remain healthy in water colder than 68 degrees Fahrenheit.
 Extended exposure to cold may cause the development of skin lesions and pneumonia.
 To stay healthy, manatees typically migrate to warmer waters such as springs or power plants.